yohanesnuwara/yohanesnuwara.github.io/_pages/about.md

 💻 **10+ Python projects**
 <br>

 I currently join [OYO Corporation](https://www.oyo.co.jp/english/) and [Research Institute of Innovative Technology for the Earth](https://www.rite.or.jp/en/) in Japan as a research geophysicist in Distributed Acoustic Sensing ([DAS](https://yohanesnuwara.github.io/portfolio/portfolio-1/)) array for seismic monitoring in Chiba, Japan.
+Recently, I've been teaching many [Python Data Science courses](https://yohanesnuwara.github.io/teaching/) to >1,000 students and professionals in the E&P domain since 2020.
+These courses were taught in collaboration with Marietta College (Ohio, US) and SPE chapters in Nigeria, Malaysia, UAE, and Indonesia.
+I have been working on open-source data science and machine learning works for petroleum geoscience and engineering domains.

 In the past, I had been working for [Gundih CCS Pilot Project](https://yohanesnuwara.github.io/portfolio/portfolio-2/) on rock physics analysis, time-lapse seismic with NORSAR, and geomechanical modeling for CCS monitoring.
 This project is coordinated by [ITB]() in partnership with SKK Migas, Pertamina EP, and ADB.
 I had the opportunity to extend this project when working with a team of researchers in Fukada Geological Institute in Tokyo.
 I had [conference proceedings](https://yohanesnuwara.github.io/publications/) on CCS in 2 international conferences.

 I led a team of 4 students to participate in the [Minus CO2 Challenge](https://yohanesnuwara.github.io/portfolio/portfolio-3/) organized by Equinor ASA and EAGE in London where we worked on seismic interpretation for a zero-net CO2 emission Plan of Development (PoD) in Norne Field, North Sea.
 Our team successfully achieved as 9 Global Best Team.

 I graduated with a B.Eng. in Geophysical Engineering from Bandung Institute of Technology (ITB) in 2019.
 When in college, I was honored to receive 2 prestigious campus awards for outstanding students consecutively in 2018 and 2019, and also awarded as the Most Outstanding Student in my geophysics department in ITB.
 I interned in Pertamina EP where I worked on [seismic fault interpretation](https://yohanesnuwara.github.io/portfolio/portfolio-4/) for an EOR waterflooding project in Jirak Field, South Sumatra.

-Recently, I've been teaching many [Python Data Science courses](https://yohanesnuwara.github.io/teaching/) to >1,000 students and professionals in the E&P domain since 2020.
-These courses were taught in collaboration with Marietta College (Ohio, US) and SPE chapters in Nigeria, Malaysia, UAE, and Indonesia.
-I have been working on open-source Python programs for geoscience, reservoir engineering, and ML/AI utilizing open field datasets.

 <!--
 # Hello